UnObama/robpol86.com/docs/my_awesome_server.rst

 Btrfs
 -----

-Now it's time to create the Btrfs partition on top of LUKS as well as Btrfs subvolumes (for future snapshotting:
+Now it's time to create the Btrfs partition on top of LUKS as well as Btrfs subvolumes (for future snapshotting):

 .. code-block:: bash